 - Make a donation to your favorite pet charity in their honor.

 When should you Get another Pet after the death of your Pet?

 Only you can answer this question.
 For some, they may want to go out and get another dog right away.
 Just remember that just like people, every dog is unique.
 Do not get the same breed of dog and expect it to be just like your previous dog.
 It will disappoint you.
 Dogs are like humans in that they should not be compared to each other and expected to be similar to each outside of the physical resemblances.
 Just because your new beagle looks like your old beagle, does not mean she will act like your old beagle.
 Be sure to give your dogs grace to be their own unique selves!

 Here is an idea to test the waters to see if you are ready for another one.
 There are so many pets out there that need love.
 Start with a visit to your local pet shelter, or even volunteer to see how you feel around other dogs.
 You might even decide to bring one home as a foster parent at your favorite animal shelter.
 This can give you the opportunity to enjoy time with dogs and help one in need before fully committing to bringing them home for good.

 If being around dogs is still too soon, consider honoring your pet by:

 - Contributing money to an animal-related charity in your pet’s name.

 - Donating items you may have that your dog did not use such as unopened bags of food, kennels and unused toys.

-The AKC also recommends this article on Grieving a Pet.
 Are you grieving a pet?
 Our thoughts are with you as you heal.
 Remember, the paw prints they left on your heart will last forever.
-Be thankful for the time you had and they memories you have of them.
+Be thankful for the time you had and the memories you have of them.
 As long as you have that, they will live on forever.

 Please share your favorite photo of your Rainbow Bridge dog on our FaceBook page!
 We love all dogs, especially those who have given unconditionally throughout their lives.